sandialabs/EGSim/README.md

 # EGSim

 The Electric power Grid Simulator (EGSim) software toolkit implements algorithms aimed currently at solving static load flow problems for electric power grids.
 It parses power grid models described in IEEE Common Data Format, and generates solutions for bus voltages and voltage angles, and real and reactive power values through the transmission lines.
 It is written in C++ and released under a BSD license.

-Directory structure
+Directory structure:
 	- src:          source files
+	- dep:          dependencies (netlib libraries)
-	- config:  example configuration scripts
+	- config:       configuration scripts
-	- doc:     EGSim report
 	- example:      IEEE example models
+	- manual.pdf:   theory, examples, installation notes

 To compile, create a build directory, preferably separate from the source directory.
 Then under the build directory:
 	- make a copy of config/config-template.sh
 			cp config/config-template.sh config/config-custom.sh
 			then customize for current compilers and paths